-Manipal Academy of Higher Education (MAHE), Manipal is an ISO 9001:2008 and 14001:2004 certified campus, following a series of voluntary ISO standards on Quality and Environmental Management Systems (Q&EMS).
-The EMS certification came in 2008, following a clearly-articulated Environment Management System.
+Manipal Academy of Higher Education (MAHE), Manipal is an ISO 9001:2015, 14001:2015 & 50001: 2018 certified campus, following a series of voluntary ISO standards on Quality and Environmental and Energy Management Systems.
 The Environment and Energy Policy is our guiding document that enables the University to achieve continual improvement over time.

 Environmental best practices within MAHE campus

 We work within the framework of the Energy & Environment Policy and consider the environment as a ‘living’ entity that we sustain and protect even as we go about our daily activities.